-Welcome to the City of Lovelock
+Welcome to the City of Lovelock Community Updates

 Lovelock, Nevada (ZIP Code 89419), is a small city in Pershing County, located approximately 90 miles east of Reno along Interstate 80.
 As the county seat and only incorporated city in the county, Lovelock has a rich history and serves as a hub for agriculture, mining, and tourism.